PortiESP/MarkupWidgets/README.md

 > - `href` - Target location of the link
 > - `title` - Add a *title* attribute to the tag
 > - `target` - Add *target* attribute to the tag
+> - `dynamic` - Flag for dynamic URLs on the same host
 > - `text` - Text content
 > - `style` - Styles object
 > - `id` - Add an ID attribute